16 Common Side Effects During Pregnancy

 Pregnancy Side Effect #2 – Constipation

 If increasing your fibre and fluid does not help you can use 1-2 tablets of coloxyl & senna daily.
 Coloxyl helps to soften faeces and senna stimulates the contractions of your intestine.
-Coloxyl & senna is a category A drug and is safe to take at any time during pregnancy.
+Coloxyl & senna is a category A drug and is safe to take at any time during pregnancy, but always check with the pharmacist before taking anything during pregnancy, in case it interacts with any other medications you’re taking or if there are any other health conditions involved.

 If you are thinking about taking a pharmaceutical or over the counter laxative, consult a pharmacist or your doctor or midwife first to make sure you choose a safe laxative for pregnancy.